jacobmakarsky/pepe/specs/derivation.md

 by reproducing the chain from these irreversible inputs and the set protocol rules and parameters.

 This is however completely unrelated to the outputs posted on L1, which require a form of proof like a fault-proof or zk-proof to finalize.
-Optimistic-rollup outputs like withdrawals on L1 are only labeled "finalized" after passing a week without dispute (fault proof challenge window), a name-collision with the proof-of-stake finalization.
+Pepeistic-rollup outputs like withdrawals on L1 are only labeled "finalized" after passing a week without dispute (fault proof challenge window), a name-collision with the proof-of-stake finalization.

 [merge]: https://ethereum.org/en/upgrades/merge/